vidboda/led/README.md

 LED: Laboratory of molecular genetics Exome Database: integrated genetics database system for the Laboratory of Molecular Genetics, Montpellier University Hospital

+This repository is highly specific to the lab, experiments...